apache/activemq-artemis/docs/user-manual/en/management.md

   The timestamp of the last time a message was added to the queue

+- `lastAckTimestamp`

+  The timestamp of the last time a message from the queue was acknowledged

 - `udpateTimestamp`

   The timestamp of the last message counter update